amd/quark-documentation/docs/autoapi/quark/torch/export/api/index.rst

 .. py:function:: save_params(model: torch.nn.Module, model_type: str, args: Optional[Tuple[Any, Ellipsis]] = None, kwargs: Optional[Dict[str, Any]] = None, export_dir: Union[pathlib.Path, str] = tempfile.gettempdir(), quant_mode: quark.torch.quantization.config.type.QuantizationMode = QuantizationMode.eager_mode) -> None

-   Save the network architecture or configurations and parameters of the quantized model For eager mode quantization, the model's configurations are stored in json file, and parameters including weight, bias, scale, and zero_point are stored in safetensors file.
+   Save the network architecture or configurations and parameters of the quantized model.
+   For eager mode quantization, the model's configurations are stored in json file, and parameters including weight, bias, scale, and zero_point are stored in safetensors file.
    For fx_graph mode quantization, the model's network architecture and parameters are stored in pth file.